Ada-Developers-Academy/core-interlude-2/career-paths/activity-specialized-fields-jigsaw.md

 In this activity, we will be learning and then teaching each other.
 We will have two rounds: the research round and the teaching round.

-In the research round, you will meet with your first assigned group to learn about an assigned topic.
+In the research round, you will meet with your first assigned group to learn about a specified topic.

-In the teaching round, your research round group will disseminate and you will go into your second assigned group.
+In the teaching round, your research round group will disband and you will get into your second assigned group.
 It is your responsibility to teach this group about that topic.

 Small groups should be prepared.
 In the teaching round, small groups should consist of one person from each research group.